nsaeki/ec2ls/README.md

 ## Credentials

-This tool uses (AWS SDK for Go)[https://github.com/aws/aws-sdk-go].
+This tool uses [AWS SDK for Go](https://github.com/aws/aws-sdk-go).
 Your credentials are loaded by the library default priority unless you specify a profile name in AWS credentials.

 ## Installation